Azure/azure-sdk-for-java/sdk/servicebus/azure-messaging-servicebus/README.md

 #### Create a Receiver and receive message from queue or subscriber
 Example of receiving a message asynchronously is documented [here][sample-receive-async-message].

-### Peek message from queue or subscription
-Example of peeking a message asynchronously is documented [here][sample-peek-using-connection-string-async-message].

 ### Send message with Azure Active Directory credentials
 Example of sending a message asynchronously using active directory credential is documented [here][sample-send-async-aad-message].

 ### Receive message with Azure Active Directory credentials
 Example of receiving a message asynchronously using active directory credential is documented [here][sample-receive-async-aad-message].

-### Peek message with Azure Active Directory credentials
-Example of peeking a message asynchronously using active directory credential is documented [here][sample-peek-aad-async-message].

 ## Troubleshooting